Tools for Transformation Conference:

 The conference offers an engaging program with 12 expert-led workshops designed for immersive learning experiences.
 Participants can expect hands-on activities that enhance understanding, along with ample networking opportunities.
 The workshops cover a range of topics, including:

-• Early intervention strategies, best practices, and culturally sensitive approaches for implementing interventions at home and in educational settings.
+• Early intervention, best practices and culturally competent interventions in home and school

-• Insights into understanding and addressing co-occurring conditions in children with Autism, ADHD, Anxiety, Depression, and aggressive behaviors.
+• Understanding and treating co-morbid conditions in children with Autism, ADHD, Anxiety, Depression and aggressive Behaviors

-• Strategies for dealing with parent and caregiver burnout, and fostering strong, resilient relationships within families.
+• Hacks for addressing parent and caregiver burnout and building resilient intimate and familial relationships

-• Career development opportunities, including job training programs, employment for individuals on the spectrum, and transition planning for independent living.
+• Career pathways and living independently: Job training programs, Employment on the spectrum and transition planning

-• Financial planning tips, including managing self-determination budgets, setting up special needs trusts, and exploring homeownership options for adults with special needs and their families.
+• Money and finances: Managing self-determination budgets, Special needs trust and homeownership for adults with special needs and their families

 Parents Day is dedicated to families, educators, and professionals, offering workshops, discussions, and a resource fair designed to empower and support the special needs community.
 From learning about advocacy and rights to exploring therapeutic techniques and navigating the complex system of care, this day is packed with resources to support your journey.
 Engage with expert-led interactive workshops, connect with a supportive community, and gain access to essential services and resources.